brianhigh/challenging_data/waddl_to_csv.md

 ## Reading the file

-### Embedded nulls

 We will start with `read.table()`, specifying a tab delimiter and no header, and reading in just the first line.
-When we read it in we get some unexpected messages.

 ```r